 Landes examines the roots of economic success, wealth, and poverty in different countries.
 Those seeking new markets and investment opportunities can use Landes’ work as a guidebook.

-One of Munger’s key investing strategies is to examine economies as a whole rather than just looking at investments.
-Thus, Munger can spot opportunities and profitable investments that market-focused investors will not see.
+One of Munger’s key investing strategies was to examine economies as a whole rather than just looking at investments.
+Thus, Munger could spot opportunities and profitable investments that market-focused investors will not see.

-Munger’s success shows that a good reading list that contains a wide variety of books can help investors make money.
+Munger’s success showed that a good reading list that contains a wide variety of books could help investors make money.
 Reading widely is one of the key habits of a successful value investor.

 Successful value investors see the whole market and understand the big picture because they are open to new ideas and knowledge.
 Unsuccessful investors lose money because they cannot see the big picture or understand the markets.

-Charlie Munger is a successful investor because he grasps the big picture and understands how the market works.
+Charlie Munger was a successful investor because he grasped the big picture and understood how the market worked.
 Examining Munger’s reading list can help value investors survive and make money in the markets.

 You want to be a successful stock investor but don’t know where to start.